♥ Bamboo and Modal ♥

 ♥ Linen ♥

-We have a limited amount of 100% linen jersey at the moment, available in Wine only.
+We have a limited amount of Linen rayon jersey at the moment, available in Banana (pale yellow), Tarragon (pale green), and Pencil (gray/natural stripe).
 It's nubby, very lightweight and slightly sheer, and it drapes and clings beautifully.
 It wrinkles when packed, but the wrinkles fall out readily with the heat of your body.
 It relaxes significantly with wear, so it's best suited to draped designs.

 ♥ Fabric Care Instructions ♥